ondrabus/kontent-delivery-sdk-swift/README.md

 ```

 ## Use image transformation

 Kentico Kontent supports image transformation by using URL parameters.
 A helper class is provided to create the URL conveniently.

-However, read [this documentation](https://docs.kontent.ai/reference/image-transformation) to understand the restriction of parameters before using the helper class, as the helper class does not validate the input parameter.
+However, see our [documentation on image transformation](https://docs.kontent.ai/reference/image-transformation) to understand the restriction of parameters before using the helper class, as the helper class does not validate the input parameters.

 Here is a sample usage:

 ```swift
 let originalUrl = "https://example.com/sample-image.jpg"
 let transformedUrl = ImageUrlBuilder(baseUrl: originalUrl)